AramM97/BeyondDev/SeleniumGridPractice/README.md

-Selenium Grid Tests for 365scores Website</title>
+Selenium Grid Tests for 365scores Website

 This repository contains Selenium Grid tests to automate interactions with the 365scores website.
 The tests are designed to run on the Windows 11 platform using the Chrome, Firefox, and Edge browsers.